marklchaves/shortcuts/README.md

 1. Click on the _gear_ icon in the lower left hand corner of the app.
 2. Click the **EXPORT** button.
 Save the file.
-3. Click on the _gear_ icon again to dismiss the settings modal.
+3. Click on the _gear_ icon again to dismiss the tools modal.

 ### Delete